DATAMATH CALCULATOR MUSEUM

 Models starting with

-• DNS were produced by National Semiconductors (later Novus)
+• DNS were manufactured by National Semiconductor (later Novus)

 If you remember the famous Texas Instruments Datamath (TI-2500) and add a 4-key memory you would get a similar calculator to this wonderful find.
 There are only few calculators reported which have no direct counterpart of existing TI-products.
 With the P8F alias TXI-8644A and the P8P alias TXI-8645A two similar calculator without memory were sold, too.